So you don’t have a lot of money to invest, but you really want to start your private practice NOW? Or maybe yesterday?

 Set up credit card processing:

 Get set up to accept credit cards.
-Create an account with a service like stripe, where you can store your clients’ credit cards safely.
+Create an account with a service like stripe or square, where you can store your clients’ credit cards safely.
 They’ll take about 3% of the charges, but there’s no fee to set up.
+It hurts a bit to give up those processing fees, but the convenience makes up for it.
+Who carries checks anymore?

 Set up email:

-Set up a professional gmail account for your business.
+Set up a separate email account for your business.

 Create your Google Business page: